nathancfox/single-cell-database/docs/scdb_spec_working.md

 |`merge_sce(sce1, sce2, keep_author_annot=FALSE, min_common_genes=15000, cell_id_prefix=4)`|R|Attempt to merge 2 SingleCellExperiment objects returned from `get_sce()`.|

 They all have internal documentation.
-Python code have Google-style docstrings and R functions have roxygen style function documentation.
-They are stored in the codebases under `/data/single_cell_database/src/` as `access.py` and `access.R`.
+Python code have Google-style docstrings and R functions have roxygen2 style function documentation.
+They are stored in the codebases under `/data/single_cell_database/src/` as `VERSION/scdb/access.py` and the `VERSION/scdb/R` folder.
 To use the access code, follow these directions:

-The code is versioned and stored in separat version folders.
+The code is versioned and stored in separate version folders.
 All versions are of the format `vVERSION_NUMBER` (e.g. v0.2), except the `devel` version, which is the newest version.
 It may be updated at any time without warning and is not guaranteed to work.
 The newest stable version can be gotten with the `current` version.